 5. Lenovo Flex 5 Chromebook

 Bottom line: The Lenovo Flex 5 is the best Chromebook laptop that doesn't go overboard on specs and prices while giving you all the features you'd expect from a quality device.
 You get an FHD IPS touchscreen attached to a 360-degree hinge, backlit keyboard, Wi-Fi 6, USI stylus support, 10th Gen Intel chip, and other fundamental tech while costing far less than other devices.
-If you want more power, there's a slightly costlier Ideapad Flex 5 upgrade.
+While it has frequently gone out of stock since launching last summer, it can still be found for sale on certain sites if you move fast!

 - Intel 10th Gen i3 for cheap